PrakashCITSPL/core/README.md

 # CoreJS
-Awesome Event Oriented Javascript Framework

-This framework provide us with new principles of the design of the code.
-The main idea is that the hole project is a set of modules.
-Every module has it's own objects.
-Some objects may have Events and Requests.
+This is the simple JS implementation of CORE design pattern

+This framework provide you ability to easily design and implement well structured, high cohesioned, and low coupled modular systems using Events and Requests.
+The benefit of that approach is a semantic which is highly close to Business Logic, which allows to write less code doing more, and have less bugs and debugging with it.

+The ideas in the base of it are similar to following approaches, and it collects the best benefits of them:

+- automata-based programming
+- actor model
+- system of signals and slots
+- event-oriented programming

+CORE means: Contexts, Objects, Requests and Events

 Event is a complex object, that means that something has already happend.
 Request is a complex object, that means that something asks to perform its request.

 Other objects of the system can subscribe to Events and Requests.
-Subscription is a static process.
+Subscription is a static process (which is *difference* to usual *obj.fire('event')* and *obj.on('event)* dynamic-style subscriptions).
-During initialization Core parses project and subscribes objects on Events and Requests.
+During initialization Core parses code of methods and subscribes objects on Events and Requests statically.

 # Installing